Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Conclusion

 \section{Conclusion}

-This paper introduced a unified Bayesian framework for modeling and estimating linear time-variant systems.
-The core of our contribution is the reparameterization of the impulse response, $h$, into a deterministic posterior mean, $\mu$, and a zero-mean stochastic process, $\mathcal{E}$.
-This decomposition, $h = \mu + \mathcal{E}$, provides a powerful and flexible lens through which to view system identification, seamlessly connecting deterministic LTI systems, fully stochastic channels, and the novel class of Linear Time-Invariant in Expectation (LTIE) systems we introduced.
-By treating uncertainty as an intrinsic property of the system model, our framework moves beyond simple point estimates to deliver a full posterior distribution over the impulse response.
+This paper introduced a unified Bayesian framework for modeling and estimating linear time-varying systems.
+By representing uncertainty directly at the level of the latent impulse response, the framework provides a posterior interpretation that connects deterministic LTI systems, fully stochastic channels, and LTIE laws over impulse responses.
+A particular strength of this viewpoint is that intrinsic channel variability and epistemic uncertainty are unified through the same posterior representation, while additive observation noise can be treated as a separate observation layer when needed.
+When the true data-generating mechanism instead includes a separate additive observation-noise term, the resulting posterior should be interpreted as an uncertainty-aware inferential representation rather than as a literal claim about the physical source of all randomness.

 We demonstrated the practical utility and robustness of this framework through a series of experiments.
-Our results showed that by leveraging modern tools like Bayesian neural networks and variational inference, we can solve the classic, ill-posed deconvolution problem for an LTI system from a single noisy observation, successfully quantifying the estimation uncertainty.
-In a simulated geophysical application, our Bayesian approach proved significantly more data-efficient than the classical cross-correlation stacking method.
-Furthermore, we demonstrated that by incorporating a Gaussian Process as a structured temporal prior, our framework can robustly track a continuously varying LTV impulse response, a task that is intractable with many standard techniques.
+Our results showed that by leveraging modern tools like Bayesian neural networks and variational inference, we can solve the classic, ill-posed deconvolution problem for an LTI system from a single noisy input-output pair, successfully quantifying the estimation uncertainty.
+In a simulated geophysical application, our Bayesian approach showed a lower overall error floor than the classical CCF stacking baseline.
+Furthermore, we demonstrated that by incorporating a Gaussian Process as a structured temporal prior, our framework can track a continuously varying LTV impulse response in the simulated setting considered here, a task that is challenging for many standard techniques.

 The primary implication of this work is that the fusion of classical system theory with probabilistic machine learning offers a more complete and honest assessment of system behavior.
 The ability to propagate uncertainty from the impulse response to any derived quantity such as a denoised signal or a cross-correlation function is critical for robust decision-making in fields like control theory, communications, and geophysics.